jamesmcginnis/dolphin-diabetes-card/README.md

 ## 🔮 30-Minute Glucose Forecast

-The forecast pill sits between the two rings and estimates where your glucose is likely to be in 30 minutes.
+The forecast pill sits in the right zone of the card and estimates where your glucose is likely to be in 30 minutes.
 It uses a **weighted linear regression** over the last 40 minutes of readings from the HA history API, giving more weight to the most recent data points.
 The result is clamped to a sensible range and colour-coded using your configured low and high thresholds.

 Tapping the pill opens a friendly popup with: